clu89/Caspar/README.md

 ### Hi there, I am Caspar Lu 👋
-- I am a MPH student at Emory University interested in using R and Python to analyze omics dataset
+- I am a MPH student at Emory University interested in using R and Python to analyze omics datasets

 **Current R Projects:**
 - Protoeomics analysis